mandeep168/engage21_project/README.md

 <br>

 <b>peerjs</b><br>
 PeerJS takes the implementation of WebRTC in your browser and wraps a simple, consistent, and elegant API around it.
+It is used for setting up the video and data connection
 <br>

 <b>Nodejs</b><br>